ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Transmit IR NEC Raw Data And Decode.rst

 If we separate the data in the

-time\-frame (in us), there will be ( 2 + 32 ) x 2 + 1 = 69 “marks” \/
+time\-frame (in us), there will be ( 2 + 32 ) x 2 + 1 = 69 "marks" \/
-“spaces” to be transmitted (Figure 6), which forms the raw NEC data we would like to transmit in our Arduino “\*.ino” file.
+"spaces" to be transmitted (Figure 6), which forms the raw NEC data we would like to transmit in our Arduino "\*.ino" file.
 This part of the code can be modified by users.

 Details of how to obtain raw data code for your remote devices, you may refer to `Ken Shirriff’s blog <http://www.righto.com/2009/08/multi-protocol-infrared-remote-library.html>`__,